Linus Health

 desktop, tablet and mobile designs

-Since this was my first project as a solo designer at Visual Boston, it was my responsibility to make all major project-related decisions.
-And although the UX research phase here was rather linear and limited, my tactical experience from working on the O2X App helped me — for instance, in developing
+As my first solo project at Visual Boston, I made all major design decisions independently.
+Although the UX research phase was rather linear and limited, my tactical experience from working on the O2X App helped me - particularly in developing variable designs for sections like Resources.

-variable designs for sections such as Resources.
-I personally conducted a mini-study, testing this section on the existing portal, identifying the most challenging points, and proposing navigation improvements for more effective access to scientific and press materials.
+I conducted a mini-study testing this section on the existing portal, identifying pain points, and proposing navigation improvements for more effective access to scientific and press materials.

 resources nav: (1) collapsing the sections by default since not everyone needs the searching tools right away; (2) the types are generally matching the types of the users visiting the section; (3) an important for the scientific materials tool